How To Dye Curly Hair At Home Without Damaging It – Easy Steps & Tips

 Semi Permanent Dye

-A retouch isn’t required because it fades after a certain number of washes.
-It’s very easy to apply and inexpensive.
+It’s also very easy to apply and inexpensive.

 Demi Permanent Dye

 Demi permanent color sits on the cuticle of your strands as well as a small amount gets into the hair’s cortex.
 Similar to semi-permanent, demi-permanent products are ammonia-free which will help to reduce damage to your hair.

-It is a good option for a subtle change color to a darker shade as it deposits only and it’s not strong enough to lighten your hair.
-It also works well for grey curly hair.
+It is a good option for a subtle change to a darker shade as it deposits only.
+So, it’s not ideal to lighten your hair.

 How to Dye all of your curly hair:

 - With your gloves on, start applying the color into each section

 - Work your way around until you’ve applied the dye to all of your hair

 - Ensure that your sections are within the width of your foil pieces